robcsi/viewmaps.vim/README.md

 # viewmaps.vim
 Small plugin for displaying mappings defined in vimrc

+The plugin was born as an exercise with Vimscript, and it's my first plugin.

 You can use this plugin to populate a list of your vimrc mappings in the QuickFix window.
 The mappings can be retrieved by VIm mode types (like normal, insert, visual,